-- Forgetting to sign and date: If you're filling out the paper FAFSA, be sure to sign it.
-If you're filing electronically using FAFSA on the Web, be sure to obtain your PIN.
-Your PIN is your electronic signature and will always be assigned to you only.
-Conversely, if you file using FAFSA on the Web, you can print out the signature page, sign it, and send it in.
+- Forgetting to sign and date: If you are filling out the paper FAFSA, be sure to sign the form.
+If you are filing electronically using FAFSA on the Web, be sure to obtain your FSA Username and Password.
+Your Username and Password serve as your electronic signature.
+Conversely, if you file using FAFSA on the Web, you can print out the signature page, sign it, and send the form into FAFSA.

 - Sending in a copy of your income tax returns: You will be contacted by your school if your information needs verification.
 You do not need to send a copy of your tax returns in with your FAFSA.
 Any information sent with your FAFSA will be destroyed.
 In addition, do not write any notes in the margins of your FAFSA.

 Common Errors When Using the IRS Data Retrieval Tool (IRS DRT)